 Comments

-US 7 from New Milford to Canaan is not included in the system (a conspiracy against the town of Kent? :-).
+US 7 from New Milford to Canaan is not included in the system.
 This omission evokes parallels to US 7's early years, when it spurned the area for New York's Route 22 corridor until about 1929.
 Although mid-20th century planners once proposed a freeway along its entire route, US 7 north of New Milford is now known more for scenery and antique shops than access to strategic areas.

 Why Routes 32 and 12, serving both banks of the short Thames River?
 Probably because Route 12 serves submarine facilities and a Navy training area, and Route 32 serves the Coast Guard Academy (and connects New London to I-395).